narbehaj/ssl-checker/README.md

 `-t, --timeout TIMEOUT` Timeout for the connection in seconds (default: 5)

+`-r, --retries N` How many times to retry a dropped connection (reset/refused) before giving up (default: 2).
+Timeouts are not retried, so an unreachable host won't stall for several timeouts in a row.

 `-a, --analyze` This argument will include security analysis on the certificate.
 Takes more time.
 No result means failure to analyze.

+`--ca-file FILE` Verify the certificate chain against the CA bundle in `FILE` instead of the operating system trust store.
+Handy for internal/private CAs.

+`-q, --quiet` Only print hosts that have a problem (expired, untrusted, wrong hostname, failed, or expiring within `--warning-days`).
+The summary line is still shown.
+Great for noisy host lists.

+`-p, --protocols` Probe each of TLS 1.0–1.3 individually and report which versions the endpoint accepts.
+Versions that are still enabled but considered insecure (TLS 1.0/1.1) are highlighted as weak.

+`-T, --starttls PROTO` Upgrade a plaintext connection with STARTTLS before inspecting the certificate.
+Supports `smtp`, `imap`, `pop3`, `ftp`, and `xmpp`.
+Remember to point the port at the right service, e.g. `-H mail.example.com:587 -T smtp`.

+`-n, --concurrency N` Check up to N hosts in parallel.
+Great for scanning a large `--host-file`.
+(Forced to 1 when `-s/--socks` is used, since the proxy uses global state.)

+`-w, --warning-days DAYS` Number of days before expiry that counts as a warning (default: 15).
+Affects the summary and the `-e` exit code.

+`-e, --exit-code` Return a monitoring-friendly exit code: `0` = all good, `1` = at least one certificate is expiring within `--warning-days`, `2` = at least one host failed, expired, or is untrusted.
+Ideal for cron jobs and CI pipelines.

 `-v, --verbose` Shows more output.
 Good for troubleshooting.